 If your business falls short of the industry average, consider whether the product categories you serve might be the cause before you make any drastic changes.
 Not all fashion stores are the same and ecommerce key metrics can vary considerably depending on a number of factors, including product type, price range, customer demographics, geography and more.

-The average conversion rate for fashion ecommerce is even lower in the children’s and infant’s clothing categories, with just 1.2% of website visits resulting in a sale.
+The average conversion rate for fashion ecommerce is even lower in the children’s and infant’s clothing categories, with between 0.8-1.4% of website visits resulting in a sale.
 Similarly, stores that operate in the accessories sector manage an average conversion rate of just 1.7%.

 Unsurprisingly, high-end fashion retailers also have a harder time securing sales.
-According to Dynamic Yield data,the average luxury ecommerce conversion rate sits at just 1.5%.
+According to Statista data,the average luxury ecommerce conversion rate sits between 0.7-0.8%.
 Typically more expensive, consumers spend more time thinking over these luxury purchases and are more likely to want to see, touch and try a physical product to determine whether it’s worth the investment.

 4 key issues holding back fashion eCommerce conversion rates and how retailers can solve them